Ruta de los 7 Lagos: How to Drive, Bike or Tour Argentina’s 7 Lakes Route

 Danny, the owner of Cordillera Bikes, was available on Skype in the weeks in the lead up to our trip and organised everything for us.
 He provided the bikes, panniers, tools and spare parts, and a map for us to follow.
 He pointed out some secret spots for us to stop at along the way.
 Danny also called ahead to arrange our accommodation in advance, and it was nice to know that we had somewhere confirmed for the two nights.

 Our first night was in a family-run hosteria.
-They cooked our food, a delicious and huge milanesa for dinner, and warming hot chocolate when we arrived.
+They cooked our food, with a delicious and huge milanesa for dinner and a warming submarino (hot chocolate) when we arrived.

 For our second night, we stayed in a cute cabin with a small kitchen.
 We packed food for this night (pasta), and also packed snacks for the journey.